Need ways to speed up a Windows 10 computer for free?

 When your computer runs programs, it uses the Temp folder as a “slush fund” to temporarily store files while they’re being permanently written on your computer.
 Once the files have been written on your computer’s drive, the tmp files are no longer needed, so it’s helpful to occasionally clear out your Temp folder.

 To access your Temp folder, type in “%temp%” in the search bar (bottom left of screen) of your Windows 10 installation and open the folder that appears in the search results.
-Once in the folder, you can select all folders and files contained within, and delete.
+Once in the folder, you can select all folders and files contained within and delete them.

 If it’s been a long time since you’ve cleared all the files in your Temp folder (or if you’ve NEVER deleted the files), you should see a chunk of space open up on your hard drive where these files were once stored.